hackmonkey/openzfs-config/README.md

 ## Usage

-Note: all paths are relative to the root of the repository, unless otherwise stated.
+Note: all paths are relative to the `src/` directory, unless otherwise stated.

 If you are new to ZFS, it might be worth reading up on it first: